 The EMC merger will be financed with a combination of equity and debt financing and cash on hand.
-Parent has obtained committed equity financing for up to \$4.25 billion in the aggregate from Michael S. Dell, Chairman, Chief Executive Officer and founder of Dell, a separate property trust for the benefit of Mr. Dell's wife, MSDC Denali Investors, L.P. and MSDC Denali EIV, LLC (the "MSD Partners Funds"), funds affiliated with Silver Lake Partners, and an affiliate of Temasek Holdings (Private) Limited.
-Parent also has obtained debt financing commitments for up to \$49.5 billion in the aggregate from financial institutions for the purpose of financing the EMC merger and refinancing certain existing indebtedness of Parent and EMC.
+As of September 6, 2016, Parent has obtained committed equity financing for up to \$4.4 billion in the aggregate from Michael S. Dell, Chairman, Chief Executive Officer and founder of Dell, a separate property trust for the benefit of Mr. Dell's wife, MSDC Denali Investors, L.P. and MSDC Denali EIV, LLC (the "MSD Partners Funds"), funds affiliated with Silver Lake Partners, and an affiliate of Temasek Holdings (Private) Limited.
+Parent also has obtained debt financing commitments for up to \$26.3 billion in the aggregate from financial institutions for the purpose of financing the EMC merger and refinancing certain existing indebtedness of Parent and EMC.
 The obligations of the lenders under Parent's debt financing commitments are subject to a number of customary conditions.
-Parent's debt financing commitments will terminate upon the earlier of the termination of the EMC merger agreement in accordance with its terms and December 16, 2016.
+During the three months ended July 29, 2016, subsidiaries of Parent issued a total of \$20.0 billion of First Lien Notes and \$3.25 billion of Senior Unsecured Notes, the proceeds of which will be applied to finance the EMC merger upon closing.
+Parent's debt financing commitments will terminate upon the earlier of the termination of the EMC merger agreement in accordance with its terms or December 16, 2016.
 In addition, each of Parent and EMC has agreed to make available a certain amount of cash on hand (at least \$2.95 billion, in the case of Parent, and \$4.75 billion, in the case of EMC) at the completion of the EMC merger for the purpose of financing the transactions contemplated by the EMC merger agreement.

-The completion of the EMC merger is subject to specified conditions, including (a) approval by EMC's shareholders, (b) the absence of an order or law prohibiting consummation of the transactions contemplated by the EMC merger agreement, (c) the effectiveness of the registration statement of Parent registering the shares of Class V Common Stock issuable in connection with the EMC merger and (d) the expiration or termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and the receipt of certain foreign antitrust approvals.
+The completion of the EMC merger is subject to specified conditions, including (a) approval by EMC's shareholders, which was obtained at a special meeting held on July 19, 2016, (b) the absence of an order or law prohibiting consummation of the transactions contemplated by the EMC merger agreement, (c) the effectiveness of the registration statement of Parent registering the shares of Class V Common Stock issuable in connection with the EMC merger and (d) the expiration or termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and the receipt of certain foreign antitrust approvals.
 In addition, each party's obligation to consummate the EMC merger is subject to other conditions, including (1) the accuracy of the other party's representations and warranties (including the absence of a material adverse effect), (2) the other party's compliance with its obligations, (3) receipt by each party of an opinion of counsel, dated as of the date of the EMC merger, as to certain tax matters and (4) the listing of the Class V Common Stock on the New York Stock Exchange or the Nasdaq Stock Market.
+Parent has applied to list the Class V Common Stock on the New York Stock Exchange.